How to Apply Internal Medicine Residency Program | Department of Internal Medicine | UC Davis Health

 • Sessions with our chief residents and residents with opportunities to ask questions and hear more about our program

-• Optional “Virtual Happy Hour” meeting with residents during the week of your interview
+• A “Virtual Happy Hour” meeting with residents.
+We do one Happy Hour per week.
+Most applicants attend this during the week of their interview

 The Internal Medicine Residency Program will only sponsor J1 Visas.